Charging Electric Cars with Solar Panels

 Potential savings of solar panels to charge car

-After making the switch from petrol or diesel to an electric vehicle, you’ll notice a significant saving on fuel costs.
+After making the switch from petrol or diesel to an electric car, you'll notice a significant saving on fuel costs.
 However, energy bills will begin to rise as the demand for electricity rises.
-By generating your own free renewable energy with a solar PV system, there’s potential to lower your electricity costs to nothing and run your EV for free.
+By generating your own free renewable energy with a solar PV system, there's potential to lower your electricity costs to nothing and run your EV for free.

-If we put the average cost per kWh of electricity in the UK at 14p, we can work out how much it would cost to charge an electric vehicle based on the battery capacity, using the following formula:
+If we put the average cost per kWh of electricity in the UK at 14p, we can work out how much it would cost to charge an electric car based on the battery capacity, using the following formula: